-AONTAS is leading an Erasmus+ KA1 Mobility project called Build Action Mobilise (BAM).
+AONTAS is leading an Erasmus+ KA1 Mobility project called Build Advocate Mobilise (BAM).
 Mobility projects provide organisations with international capacity building opportunities.
 They are an excellent way to embrace our European identity working in partnership with colleagues from across Europe while developing our strengths within the sector.
 In addition, as an advocacy organisation this supports AONTAS’ international collaborative work with representative bodies including the European Association for the Education of Adults (EAEA), the European Basic Skills Network (EBSN), and engagement with the International Council for Adult Education (ICAE).

 BAM is a 24-month project with 10 activities that will see the AONTAS staff team and board undertake courses and study visits, participate in conferences, and attend workshops focussed on different areas within adult learning.
 Mobility trips undertaken within the project to-date, include: